slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Make the Dashboard the landing page for users
+-  Dashboard, Modules, App Store, and Service Catalog are split in the
+   UI and have direct links from top menubar
 -  Include root disk volumes for StratusLab clouds
 -  Improve units for displaying cloud resource usage
 -  Consolidated monthly usage available through API